roshanrathod/Mutation-Testing-As-A-Service/README.md

 NOTES / Possible Errors:

 - This will not work without proper maven installation.
-- If ngrok is not in c: drive, modify the location in ngrokserver.java
+- If ngrok is not in C: drive, modify the location in ngrokserver.java
 - Springboot, javax and JGIT dependenices are in pom.xml
 - Mutation Tests will ONLY work with MAVEN projects, since it runs maven commands.
 - JGIT seems to be really slow at times, so please be patient when it clones the repository(it might look program is not working, but it is)